timbrinded/degen-ai/README.md

 - Read `docs/guide/cli-reference.md` for every flag the Typer CLI exposes.
 - Browse `docs/architecture/` when extending modules (signal orchestrator, market registry, governance, etc.).
 - Use `tests/` and `pyproject.toml` to see the preferred tooling: `uv`, `pytest`, `pyrefly`, and `ruff`.
+- Follow `docs/architecture/hitl.md` for the human-in-the-loop approval workflow and `degen graph` tooling.

 ## Disclaimer
 This project ships without warranties.
 Hyperliquid trading is risky; start on testnet, size small, and proceed only with capital you can afford to lose.